-Indonesia has long been a major coffee producing nation, yet premium coffee and café culture have historically been out of reach for many consumers.
-This dynamic is rapidly changing with the expansion of international coffee chains and a new crop of home-grown operators making one of the country’s prime exports more accessible than ever, reports Isabelle Mani
+Premium coffee has historically been out of reach for many Indonesian consumers.
+However, this dynamic is rapidly changing with the expansion of international coffee chains and a new crop of home-grown operators making one of the country’s prime exports more accessible than ever, reports Isabelle Mani

 A Klinik Kopi outlet in Yogyakarta, Indonesia | Photo credit: Muhammad Fawdy